skienzmatishun/rippreport/content/p/food-for-thought/index.md

 summary: There’s a parcel of land in Baldwin County that’s never been talked about publicly — until now.
 It’s publicly owned, strategically placed, and tied to a zoning designation that doesn’t match what’s actually there.
 authors:
 - admin
-alttags: Group of men in suits eating cake, symbolizing a hidden deal related to land ownership in Baldwin County
+alttags: Five men in suits celebrate at a table, one cutting a green map-shaped cake for the Baldwin County land parcel
 related_articles:
 - slug: mega-mistake
   title: MEGA-MISTAKE